Atlantic Flyway

 The Atlantic Flyway is a major north-south flyway for migratory birds in North America.
 The route generally starts in Greenland, then follows the Atlantic coast of Canada, then south down the Atlantic Coast of the United States to the tropical areas of South America and the Caribbean.
 Every year, migratory birds travel up and down this route following food sources, heading to breeding grounds, or traveling to overwintering sites.

-This route is used by birds typically because no mountains block most of this path, though birds cross the northern, central and southern Appalachians to join the flyway.
+This route is used by birds typically because no mountains block most of this path, though birds cross the Appalachian Mountains to join the flyway.
 Good sources of water, food, and cover exist over its entire length.
 The warm climates found in the southern portion of the region are home to many northern birds in winter, while in summer the region is home to many bird species from South America.

 Land located within the Atlantic Flyway is the most densely populated land out of the four major flyways crossing the United States.

+The journey

+Ducks and geese are born in the tundra of Quebec, and fly south in autumn to Chesapeake Bay and Virginia's famous Back Bay, and the James River, and then move southward through North and South Carolina, Georgia and Florida for the winter.
+Northeast and northwest Florida get a great number of teal and divers as the winter progresses.
+In the northeastern states the Saint Lawrence River, the coast of Maine, Long island harbors, Barnegat Bay, Great Egg Harbor, Little Egg Harbor, Absecon Bay, Delaware Bay, Chesapeake Bay, Virginia's Eastern Shore and Back Bays saw presidents and captains of great industry spend part of their winters at their wildfowling clubs.
+In South Carolina there was Georgetown's and Charleston's old rice fields, and backcountry marshes and freshwater rivers and lakes that continued to draw ducks in great numbers until the Santee National Wildlife Refuge stopped feeding the ducks in the winter months of the 1980s due to the economy and changes in National Wildlife Refuge policy across the nation.
+In the 1960s to the mid-1980s the upper Santee swamp's upper Lake Marion region used to winter over 150,000 mallards each and every winter's duck count.

 Notable locations

 Along the Atlantic Flyway, there are many key sites that migratory birds use to gather to breed, feed, or rest for certain periods.
-Some species may remain in these rest stops for the entire season, but most continue to move on.
+Some species may remain in these rest stops for the entire season.
 Notable locations include: